tblondelle/random_image_viewer/README.md

 Version 1.1.
 By Thomas Blondelle.

 ## Ideas to improve it
-* In fullscreen: hoovering in the top right corner reveal a cross to quit
+* In fullscreen: hoovering in the top right corner reveals a cross to quit;
 * Speed